Clerici-project/onion-explorer/README.md

 Make sure to always start the portion of command line flags with `./xmrblocks` and set any flags you would like after that, as shown above.

-## Enable Monero emission
+## Enable Clerici emission

-Obtaining current Monero emission amount is not straight forward.
+Obtaining current Clerici emission amount is not straight forward.
 Thus, by default it is disabled.
 To enable it use `--enable-emission-monitor` flag, e.g.,